kenbod/sysadmin/java.md

 6. Click on the link for Linux x86.
 7. After it downloads, use scp to copy it to your Ubuntu VM

-The version I downloaded in July 2015 was: jdk-8u51-linux-i586.tar.gz
+The version I downloaded in July 2015 was: jdk-8u51-linux-x64.tar.gz (64 bit) and jdk-8u51-linux-i586.tar.gz (32 bit).
+Although I downloaded both, I ended up using just the 64 bit version.

 ## Install the JDK (manually)